How To Create And Sell Online Video Courses: The Complete Guide (2025)

 Once you’ve decided on a subject for your video classes, tailor your course to your target audience from the pricing and platform up.
 If you’re teaching a subject aimed at teens and young adults, for example, a self-hosted course with a four-figure price tag isn’t going to perform effectively.
 Likewise, you’ll be selling yourself short if you charge a minimal fee on an online learning platform for a niche course aimed at C-suite executives.

-Pick a business model
+Step #2: Pick a business model

 Although your overall course fees will depend in large part on what your target learners can sustain, there are still variables to consider when it comes to pricing both your individual classes and overall course.

-Ad revenue splitting provides free access to your learners in exchange for a small time consideration (generally ad revenue is generated when an ad is clicked, or when it has been watched for 30 seconds or more).
 The downside to this kind of revenue generation is the low price per view and uncertain income.
-A video on YouTube could have zero views or a billion, thus there’s no way of accurately predicting what the revenue will be from any particular video, especially for edupreneurs just starting on a platform and still building their audience.
+A video on YouTube could have zero views or a billion, making it impossible to accurately predict the revenue it will generate, especially for edupreneurs just starting out on a platform and still building their audience.

 However, if you are producing e-learning courses in areas that have a broad appeal, especially to a younger audience that doesn’t control their purchases or has low disposable income, ad revenue can still generate large and sustainable profits.

-Subscription models are also popular for e-learning courses.
-With a subscription, a learner purchases access to a course by paying a small recurring amount.
-Subscriptions work best when you are producing new video classes on a regular basis, or have a large backlist of existing e-learning content.
 This model is a good middle-ground for edupreneurs looking for a steady, predictable income, and appeals to learners who want to make a long-term commitment without paying large upfront fees.

-For edupreneurs targeting executive and advanced learners, a one-time fee model often works best.
-While the one-off price for an e-learning course can be as high or low as you choose, chances are you aren’t charging enough.
 E-learning, as with any online industry, can be a race to the bottom when it comes to rates, but if you want to create and monetize a successful online course, aim your prices high.

 When you’re choosing your business model and pricing level, you need to find a balance between your market size, learners’ circumstances, your fair compensation, and the ultimate benefit to the learner.
 If they finish your course with knowledge that will improve their career prospects, price according to the value you have added and their potential gains from the information you imparted.